georchestra/georchestra/mapfishapp/README.md

     $ cd mapfishapp
     $ ../mvn -Ptemplate jetty:run

-Point your browser to [http://localhost:8080/mapfishapp/?noheader=true](http://localhost:8080/mapfishapp/?noheader=true)
+Then, point your browser to [http://localhost:8080/mapfishapp/?noheader=true](http://localhost:8080/mapfishapp/?noheader=true).

 Please note that if you make changes to your configuration, you have to run this command again: